 Note: For detailed information about how to configure request types, see the Demand Management Configuration Guide.

 Table 1-2.
-Program Management request types and workflows lists the request types and workflows that Micro Focus supplies for all Program Management entities.
+Program Management request types and workflows lists the request types and workflows that are supplied for all Program Management entities.

 If these request types and workflows are adequate, no further requirements gathering is necessary.

 Note: For information on how to add Program Management-related portlets to PPM Dashboard pages, see the Creating Portlets and Modules guide.
 For information on how to add the preconfigured Program Manager page to the PPM Dashboard and modify it to suit your needs, see the Program Management User Guide.

 After you gather program requirements, configure the request header types associated with existing request types to include the required Program Management field group.
 For details, see Configuring Program Management Request Types and Workflows.

 Note: Field groups are sets of preconfigured fields delivered with PPM.
 You can use them to implement a solution quickly or to enable certain functions simultaneously.
 For example, in Demand Management, the Demand Management Scheduling Fields field group enables consistent tracking of information across multiple request types.

 Configure the request header types associated with workflows to include the required Program Management field group.
 For details, see Configuring Program Management Workflows.

 You can define custom fields to capture additional information that standard fields on the View Program and Modify Program pages in the PPM Dashboard do not capture.
 For information on how to create custom user data fields, see Configuring User Data.

 Businesses often control access to certain information and business processes to protect sensitive information such as employee salaries, or to simplify business processes by hiding data that is irrelevant to specific users.
 PPM includes features to help control data and process security by letting you: